nicinabox/slackware-packages/README.md

 **/packages**

-List of all packages for all Slackware versions
+List of all packages for all Slackware versions.
+Also accepts a query parameter (`?q=slug`).

 **/packages/:id**